ward/run/_posts/2016-10-22-brussels-canal-run.md

 We also almost hit the people with goodie bags right behind the line.
 They apparently thought it wise to stand maybe five metre past the finish without any room for us.
-I took a sort of turn and used the garage door there to help slow me down.
+I took a sort of turn and used a garage door there to help slow me down.

 ## Results